ThomasLengeling/KinectPV2/README.md

 - point Cloud, point cloud render using opengl

-To build the library from source, use this repository [KinectPV2_BuildLibs](https://github.com/ThomasLengeling/KinectPV2_BuildLibs)
+To build the library from source, use this repository ( not always updated ) [KinectPV2_BuildLibs](https://github.com/ThomasLengeling/KinectPV2_BuildLibs)